bitinn/sketch-text-align/README.md

 # Note

-This plugin does not fix multiline text layer line height and padding issues, it makes aligning multiple text layer easier instead.
+This plugin does not fix multiline text layer or weird padding issues, it makes aligning multiple text layers much easier instead (so you can avoid wordwrap in Sketch).

 # License